Let’s look at section nine of the new

 An employee may be able to receive what is called a work disability under certain circumstances as follows:

-1. The employee must first have a functional impairment that exceeds 7.5% or exceeds 10% when there is a preexisting impairment.
+1. The employee must first have a functional impairment that is determined to be solely due to the injury that exceeds 7.5% and his or her overall disability exceeds 10% when there is a preexisting impairment.

-2. There must be a post injury wage loss of at least 10%.
+2. There must be a post injury wage loss of at least 10% that is directly due to the on the job injury.

 3. This wage loss must be directly attributable to the work injury and no other causes or factors.
 This would eliminate the situation where one qualifies for a 100% wage loss just due to a job lay off or other causes unrelated to the actual injury in question in the case before the judge.